 - How many amps is 10 watts?

-The number of amps is equal to the watts divided by the voltage.
-So, 10 watts divided by 120 volts is equal to 0.083 amps.
+The amps is equal to the watts divided by the voltage.
+So, 10 watts divided by 120 volts is 0.083 amps.

-The wire gauge is a measurement of the thickness of the wire.
-The smaller the wire gauge number, the thicker the wire.
-So, a 10 AWG wire is thicker than a 12 AWG wire.
+The wire gauges the thickness of the wire.
+The small wire gauge wire will be high thickness So, a 10 AWG wire is thicker than a 12 AWG wire.

 - What is wire size by number?

-The wire size is given by the American Wire Gauge (AWG) number.
-The less the AWG number, the thicker the wire.
-So, a 6 AWG wire is thicker than an 8 AWG wire.
+American Wire Gauge (AWG) number is The wire size.
+The less the AWG number, the wire will be thick So, a 6 AWG wire is thicker than an 8 AWG wire.

 - What size wire for 50 amps at 100 feet?

-A 6 AWG copper wire is the minimum wire size needed for a 50 amp circuit with a 100 foot run.
+A 6 AWG copper wire wire size is used for a 50 amp circuit with a 100-foot run.

 - What gauge wire for 60 amp 240v?